 - Use default: Specifies whether the default FTP/HTTPS access settings shall be used.
 Value range: "Yes", "No". - Filename: Specifies the file name of the image file. - Download method: Selects the protocol to be used.
 Value range: "FTP", "HTTPS".
-Default: "FTP". - FTP server address: IP address or hostname of the FTP/HTTPS server in use. - FTP server port: Port number of the FTP/HTTPS server in use.
-Default: 21. - FTP account: Account at the server (if applicable). - FTP username: User name for accessing the server. - FTP password: Password corresponding to the user name. - FTP path: Path of the directory containing the files. - After submit: Specifies actions after submit button is pressed.
+Default: "FTP". - · Server: IP address or hostname of the FTP/HTTPS server in use. - Server port: Port number of the FTP/HTTPS server in use.
+Default: 21. - Account: Account at the server (if applicable). - Username: User name for accessing the server. - Password: Password corresponding to the user name. - FTP path: Path of the directory containing the files. - HTTPS base URL: IP address or hostname of the HTTPS server in use; only applicable if Download method is switched to "HTTPS". - After submit: Specifies actions after submit button is pressed.
 Value range: "do nothing", "start download".
 Default: "do nothing".